wxt-dev/wxt-examples/examples/vanilla-messaging-one-time-requests/README.template.md

 {{entrypoints/popup/main.ts}}

-The background recieves the message, and returns a response.
+The background receives the message, and returns a response.

 {{entrypoints/background.ts}}